 One-off charges

-One-off and periodic charges may be presented separately from the main price statement, but the type and amount of these costs must be made clear to consumers.
+Prior to the introduction of the UCP provisions in the DMCCA, one-off and periodic charges could be presented separately from the main price statement, but provided the type and amount of these costs was made clear to consumers.

 In 2020, complainants said certain Sky ads did not make clear that a set-up fee of £199 applied to existing customers without a Sky Q box.
 The ASA ruled that because the set-up fees differed depending on the status of the customer (i.e. new or existing), the information needed to be presented clearly to help viewers understand the full costs applicable to them.
 The ASA decided the set-up fees were material information, which meant the fees should have been stated in the main text so consumers were clear on the costs applicable to them.
 Given the unclear way the information about the additional charge was set out, and the fact the information was not sufficiently prominent, it was deemed contrary to the CAP Code (Sky UK Ltd,12 August 2020).